devlab-group/rwa-platform-solana/README.md

 Production runs the same binary against a real Solana cluster, managed MongoDB, and durable IPFS pinning, with `environment: production` — which turns on fail-closed startup checks (the server refuses to start if any of the below is missing or weak).
-Work through [`docs/security/release-checklist.md`](docs/security/release-checklist.md) and qualify the cluster with [`docs/operator/testnet-qualification.md`](docs/operator/testnet-qualification.md) first.
+Qualify the cluster with [`docs/operator/testnet-qualification.md`](docs/operator/testnet-qualification.md) first.

 1. Copy `server/config.example.yaml` to `server/config.yaml` and set `environment: production`.